jkhambay/assignment-graduate-credit/readme.md

 Controllers for CRUD Operations:

 This exercise problem/express application gives you practice of writing controllers for 9 CRUD operations using mongoose/MongoDB, namely save, findById, findByIdAndUpdate, FindByIdAndRemove, FindOne, FindOneAndUpdate, FindOneAndRemove, DeleteOne and DeleteMany.
 The "find" operation is implemented as an example.
-The application is an address book where once can create / read / update / delete a contact.
+The application is an address book where one can Create / Read / Update / Delete a contact.
 There are 3 fields for each contact - name, address and phone.

 Pre-requisites:
 1. Execute "npm install" in your terminal after downloading the starter code